Our R&D organization

 Nestlé Research provides the scientific foundation for our innovations.
 We work across all product categories globally, from food safety, basic nutrition and health research through to applied research for product development and packaging.

-Our sites in Vers-chez-les-Blanc and EPFL Innovation Park in Lausanne, Switzerland, house five research institutes: Nestlé Institute of Health Sciences, Nestlé Institute of Food Safety & Analytical Sciences, Nestlé Institute of Material Sciences, Nestlé Institute of Packaging Sciences and Nestlé Institute of Agricultural Sciences.
+Our sites in Vers-chez-les-Blanc and EPFL Innovation Park in Lausanne, Switzerland, house five research institutes: Nestlé Institute of Health Sciences, Nestlé Institute of Food Safety & Analytical Sciences, Nestlé Institute of Food Sciences, Nestlé Institute of Packaging Sciences and Nestlé Institute of Agricultural Sciences.

-Announced in February 2022, the Agricultural Sciences institute focuses on the areas of plant science, dairy livestock and agricultural systems science.
+Announced in February 2022, the recently inaugurated Agricultural Sciences institute focuses on the areas of plant science, dairy livestock and agricultural systems science.
 It includes our plant science research hub in Tours, France, as well as a global network of research farms.

 Alongside our five institutes, Vers-chez-les-Blanc houses a Clinical Research Unit, which centralizes the management of Nestlé's clinical trials.
 Nestlé Research in Switzerland is supported by a research hub in Singapore, focusing on maternal and infant nutrition, plus a Nestlé Purina Petcare research unit in St. Louis, Missouri, United States.

 Our cross-category research is complemented by Nestlé Product and Technology Centers (NPTCs).
 At these centers, our scientific discoveries are translated into products and technologies for a variety of categories.
 These are: coffee, confectionery, dairy, food, nutrition, pet care, ice cream, solutions for out-of-home, health science and waters.